mspnp/iaas-baseline/README.md

 ### 2. Build target network

 Microsoft recommends VMs be deploy into a carefully planned network; sized appropriately for your needs and with proper network observability.
-Organizations typically favor a traditional hub-spoke model, which is reflected in this implementation.
-While this is a standard hub-spoke model, there are fundamental sizing and portioning considerations included that should be understood.
+Organizations typically favor a traditional hub-spoke model, which is reflected from derivatives of this implementation such as landing zones.

 The following two resource groups will be created and populated with networking resources in the steps below.